USRSE/usrse.github.io/docs/tests_ci.md

 ```

 ### Count Jobs

+This is used to compute stats on the job board for reporting.

 A [script](scripts/count_jobs.py) is provided that will clone the repository
 to a temporary directory, find all commits with a changed job file,